mjburtenshaw/macglab/README.md

 - Filter MRs based on approval.
 - Include MRs where the given user ID is a reviewer.

-### `usernames`

-A list of GitLab usernames in the group you wish to follow.

 ### `projects`

-A map of GitLab project IDs[^3] having a list associated usernames you wish to follow.
+A map of [GitLab project IDs](https://stackoverflow.com/questions/39559689/where-do-i-find-the-project-id-for-the-gitlab-api) having a list associated usernames you wish to follow.
 For example:

 ```yaml
 projects: